Types of pollen

 Birch is a thin leaved deciduous hardwood tree of the genus Betula in the family Betulaceae, which also includes alders, hazels, and horn beams, and is closely related to the beech/oak/birch leaves family, Fagaceae.
 Birch is common throughout most of North America.

-The season can very dramatically from March to May, depending on the location, weather and environmental conditions.
-In the eastern part of Canada the birch season can start as late as May.
+The season can very dramatically from March to May, depending on the location, weather, and environmental conditions.
+In the eastern part of Canada, the birch season can start as late as May.

 They are all wind-pollinated and copious amounts of pollen are released into the air and considered very significant in causing allergic reactions.
 There is cross-allergenicity among the birch species.
 If an individual has allergies to one species than they will likely have a reaction to the other birch trees.